evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 For example, you could type this:

-`bwa samse -r "@RG\tID:FLOWCELL1.LANE6\tSM:`ZZZ`\tPL:illumina" my_monkey_chromosome/chr9.fa samples/PF515_`ZZZ`.sai samples/PF515.fq | samtools view -bShu - > samples/PF515_`ZZZ`.bam
+`bwa samse -r "@RG\tID:FLOWCELL1.LANE6\tSM:`SAMPLEID`\tPL:illumina" my_monkey_chromosome/chr`ZZZ`.fa samples/PF515_chr`ZZZ`.sai samples/PF515.fq | samtools view -bShu - > samples/PF515_chr`ZZZ`.bam`

-Here you need to change the "ZZZ" to match the chromosome you are working with (for example change XXX to PF515 if you are working with sample PF515) and you need to type the path and filenames of your reference genome, the .sai file, and the fastq file.
+Here you need to change the "ZZZ" to match the chromosome you are working with and the "SAMPLEID" to the sample you are working with (e.g. PF515).
+You also need to type the path and filenames of your reference genome, the .sai file, and the fastq file.

 Now sort the `.bam` file:

 `samtools sort samples/data.bam samples/data_sorted`

 Here you do not need the `.bam` suffix after the `data_sorted` prefix; this suffix is added automatically by `samtools`.
+For example:

+`samtools sort samples/PF515_chrX.bam samples/PF515_chrX_sorted`

-Make an index for the bam file, which is a `.bai` file:
+Now please make an index for the bam file, which is a `.bai` file:

 `samtools index samples/data_sorted.bam`

 ## Updates to bwa